Rakesh-99/Rakesh-99/README.md

 <h1 align="center">Hi 👋, I'm RAKESH KUMAR PARIDA</h1>
 <p>Glad to see you here!
- I am a student 🎓of Final Year pursuing B.TECH in Computer Science from Nalanda Institute of Technology, Bhubaneswar🏛.I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
+ I am a student 🎓of Final Year pursuing B.TECH in Computer Science at Nalanda Institute of Technology, Bhubaneswar🏛.I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 I'm currently into Web Development 🕸️ </p>
 <h3 align="center">A passionate frontend developer.</h3>

 <p align="left"> <a href="https://twitter.com/rakesh69a" target="blank"><img src="https://img.shields.io/twitter/follow/rakesh69a?logo=twitter&style=for-the-badge" alt="rakesh69a" /></a> </p>